hienvantran/CZ4045-NLP/CNN-LSTM/README.md

 Long Short Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
 LSTMs are explicitly designed to avoid the long-term dependency problem.
 The key to LSTMs is the cell state which acts as a conveyor belt.
 It’s very easy for information to just flow along it unchanged.
 The LSTM does have the ability to remove or add information to the cell state, carefully regulated by structures called gates.
 Gates are a way to optionally let information through.

-In our LSTM model, we incorporate with Embedding and then CNN layer to obtain important features of text through pooling followed by a Bi-LSTM layer to obtain context information.
+In our LSTM model, we incorporate with Embedding and a Bi-LSTM layer to obtain context information.

 ## Data